 For all their activity, however, the officers remained in a purely advisory capacity throughout the rebellion.
 They had no share, so far as one can tell, in initiating or directing the revolt, or in framing its political program, which was altogether alien to their way of thinking.
 No officers took part in drawing up the Petropavlovsk resolution, none addressed the mass meeting in Anchor Square, none attended the March 2 conference in the House of Education, none served on the Provisional Revolutionary Committee.
 Their role, rather, was confined to providing technical advice, just as it had been under the Bolsheviks.
 Some of the rebels later told Fyodor Dan when they were in the same Petrograd jail that Kozlovsky merely carried on his duties as before and enjoyed no other authority in their movement.28 Given the sailors' independent spirit and traditional hatred of officers, it is unlikely in any case that Kozlovsky and his colleagues could have won real influence among them.
 The Provisional Revolutionary Committee, which remained firmly in the saddle throughout the revolt, showed its distrust of the specialists by repeatedly rejecting their counsel, however sound and appropriate it might be.
 Despite the urging of the officers, the sailors did not blast the ice around the island or even try to free the icebound battleships.
 Nor did they attempt to seize a bridgehead on the mainland and exploit the early confusion in the Bolshevik camp.
-Instead, they limited their offensive efforts to sending a small detachment over the ice to Oranienbaum on the night of March 2-3, after receiving news that the Naval Air Squadron there had voted to join the revolt, but the expedition was greeted by a hail of machine-gun fire and forced to withdraw.20
+Instead, they limited their offensive efforts to sending a small detachment over the ice to Oranienbaum on the night of March 2-3, after receiving news that the Naval Air Squadron there had voted to join the revolt, but the expedition was greeted by a hail of machine-gun fire and forced to withdraw.29

 27 Pukhov, Kronshtadtskii miatezh, pp. 83-85; Quarton to Secretary of State, April 23, 1921, National Archives, 861.00/8619.
-28 Dan, Dva goda skitanii, p.
-154.

 WHEN all this is said, however, the most important question remains to be answered: Was there any truth to the Bolshevik charges that the revolt had been masterminded by Russian émigrés in Paris?
 Certainly, the expatriates indulged in wishful thinking about an anti-Soviet uprising.
 Much was said and written on the subject, particularly by a group known as the National Center (or National Union), a loose-knit coalition of Kadets, Octobrists, and other moderates, with headquarters in Paris and branches in a number of other European capitals.
 Take, for example, an article by the prominent Kadet leader F. I. Rodichev, which appeared in Obshchee Delo-the principal organ of the National Center -ten days before the rebellion erupted.
 "To take Petrograd," wrote Rodichev, "would not be difficult.
 The difficulty would be to feed the city and organize it.
 Once this is prepared, then the hour to act will not be far off.
 Petrograd is closest of all to the borders open from the west.
 It is this point in Soviet Russia which is easiest to reach for the work of regeneration. . . .
-It is time to begin, "30

-At the time, however, open threats of this sort did not raise undue concern among the Bolshevik leaders.
-Far more alarming were the unknown conspiracies which they suspected the exiles of hatching in secret.
+It is time to begin."30 ing were the unknown conspiracies which they suspected the exiles of hatching in secret.
 Nor were their suspicions entirely groundless.
 Hitherto undisclosed evidence reveals that plans for just such an uprising had been drawn up within the National Center several weeks before the outbreak in Kronstadt.
 Before describing this evidence, however, a brief account of the National Center's past activities is in order.